-I teach the physiology of sport and exercise physiology on the undergraduate and postgraduate Sport and Exercise Science-related degrees and cover both applied sports physiology and the physiology of physical activity and health.
-Current topics of interests include: training principles, sport performance assessment, physiology of obesity c.f. low carbohydrate diets, the physiology of vertical treadmill exercise, with a passion for all things "endurance".
+I teach the physiology of sport and exercise on the undergraduate and postgraduate Sport and Exercise Science degree courses.
+My current interests include endurance training principles, physiological assessment of sport performance, the effects of low carbohydrate diets on health and sport performance, and the physiology of vertical treadmill exercise.

 Specialist areas of interest